 Batman gets bored with the Joker’s material, grabs him by the collar, and tries to wipe his “disguise” off.
 Spoiler: it doesn’t work.

 At this point, any older Bat-fans who haven’t run away screaming from the character designs have probably stormed out in disgust.
 Me – I was going through my One Piece phase when this show was on, so I just thought it was awesome.
-Seriously, what’s the point of touring the world and learning eighteen different types of kung-fu if all you need is some good ole fisticuffs to take care of your enemies?
+Seriously, what’s the point of touring the world and learning eighteen different types of kung-fu if all you need is some good ole fisticuffs to get things done?

 Also, the Joker’s playing-card shuriken kick ass, and I will never believe any different.